HarkerRobo/robotics-website/doc/scouting.md

 ### Request Spot
 Then, the user must request a spot on the scouting team (per match).
 The server will return the users rank, what team or alliance they are scouting, and information on the match.

+### Sergeant Makes Websocket Connection
+If the server responds to the spot request saying that the user is a sergeant, the user is to then create a websocket connection with the server using [socket.io](https://socket.io/).
+Only one person will be able to have a connection to the server at a time.
+Note that if the sergeant disconnects, when another user with the ability to be sergeant requests a spot, they will be given sergeant rank, and the first sergeant will not be allowed to reconnect.
+In this scenario, if the previous sergeant started last match, the new sergeant will be set to the next match.
+Sergeants have other websocket commands they can issue, specified in the [Websockets section](#websockets).

 ### Upload
 Finally, each scout will "upload" their results to the server which they recorded during the match.